eser/stack/README.md

 ## Want to contribute?

 It is publicly open for any contribution.
-Bugfixes, new features and extra components are welcome.
+Bug fixes, new features and additional components are welcome.

-Check out issues with the `good first issue` and `help wanted` label if you are not sure how to begin.
-We suggest also looking at the closed ones to get a sense of the kinds of issues you can tackle.
+If you're not sure where to start, check out the issues labeled `good first issue` and `help wanted`.
+We also recommend looking at closed ones to get a sense of the kinds of issues you can tackle.

-Fork the repo, push your changes to your fork, and submit a pull request.
+To contribute, fork the repo, push your changes to your fork, and then submit a pull request.

 ## Requirements